hashicorp/go-azure-sdk/microsoft-graph/identity/stable/b2xuserflowapiconnectorconfigurationpostattributecollection/README.md

 ## `github.com/hashicorp/go-azure-sdk/microsoft-graph/identity/stable/b2xuserflowapiconnectorconfigurationpostattributecollection` Documentation

-The `b2xuserflowapiconnectorconfigurationpostattributecollection` SDK allows for interaction with the Azure Resource Manager Service `identity` (API Version `stable`).
+The `b2xuserflowapiconnectorconfigurationpostattributecollection` SDK allows for interaction with Microsoft Graph `identity` (API Version `stable`).

 This readme covers example usages, but further information on [using this SDK can be found in the project root](https://github.com/hashicorp/go-azure-sdk/tree/main/docs).